-Avid gamers can tell you that the world of esports isn’t always easy and pain free.
+Avid gamers can tell you that the world of esports isn’t always easy and pain-free.
 Learn the 3 most common video game injuries and how to treat, and more importantly, prevent, these injuries to keep your game hands strong.

 Although we don’t talk about them as frequently, injuries in esports are fairly common.
-I spoke with certified hand therapist Doug Rich at our Red Mountain Clinic who has seen and treated the gamut of video game injuries.
+We spoke with certified hand therapist Doug Rich at our Red Mountain Clinic who has seen and treated the gamut of video game injuries.

-Doug boasts an impressive resume with 25 years experience as a physical therapist, 15 years as a certified hand therapist, and a certification in trigger point dry needling that makes him one of only a handful of hand therapists in the valley that can perform dry needling.
+Doug boasts an impressive resume with 25 years of experience as a physical therapist, 15 years as a certified hand therapist, and a certification in trigger point dry needling that makes him one of only a handful of hand therapists in the valley that can perform dry needling.

-I asked Doug about the most common gaming injuries, causes, symptoms, prevention, and treatment.
+We asked Doug about the most common gaming injuries, causes, symptoms, prevention, and treatment.

 What are the Most Common Video Game Injuries?

 The most common video game injuries we see are gamer’s thumb, carpal tunnel syndrome, and tennis elbow.
 However, the world of video games is more expansive than just console games.
 Doug breaks common video game injuries into 4 main categories:

 - Console video game injuries.
 These are the most common injuries that bring gamers into the clinic.
 Most common injuries include gamer’s thumb and tennis elbow.